 Will sterilizing damage my baby bottles?

 Too much sterilizing can, indeed, erode and weaken any material over time.
-Be sure to inspect all of your bottles and teats regularly and to discard anything that is warped, cracked, or otherwise showing signs of wear.
+Be sure to inspect all your bottles and teats regularly and discard anything that’s warped, cracked, or otherwise showing signs of wear.

 When can I stop sterilizing baby bottles?